-Role of Technical Staff
+Technical Staff

-The School's ICT Manager will be responsible for ensuring that the IT infrastructure is not open to misuse or malicious attack and ensure that users may only access the networks through an enforced password protection policy.
-He/she will also ensure that appropriate filters and safeguards are in place to filter and monitor inappropriate content so that any potential safeguarding issues can be identified and addressed.
+The School's ICT Manager is responsible for ensuring that the IT infrastructure is not open to misuse or malicious attack and ensure that users may only access the networks through an enforced password protection policy.
+He/she will also ensure that appropriate filters and safeguards are in place to filter and monitor inappropriate content so that any potential safeguarding issues are emailed to the safeguarding team as and when they happen.

-Role of the E Safety Coordinator
+E Safety Coordinator

-The School's Computing Lead together with the ICT Manager act as the E Safety Coordinators.
+The School's computing specialist ensures online safety is embedded in the teaching and learning of the subject.
 They will ensure that online safety incidents are reported to the Head who keeps a log of these.
-They will also ensure that staff receive training on online safety and that they are fully aware of this guidance and the Digital Camera and Mobile Phone Policy.
+They will make necessary updates to the pupil Acceptable Use Agreements which are sent out to parents and pupils at the start of each school year.
+Staff receive regular training on online safety and that they are fully aware of this guidance and the associated policies.
 Parents are offered regular online safety guidance.

-Role of Teaching and Support Staff
+Teaching and Support Staff

 Teaching staff should have an up to date awareness of online safety matters and of the current School E Safety Policy and practices.
-They should report any suspected misuse or problem to the E Safety Coordinator and DSLs.
+They should report any suspected misuse or problem to the Designated Safe Guarding Lead/Deputy DSL and/or the E Safety Coordinator.
 Staff are not permitted to give their personal mobile phone numbers or email addresses to parents or pupils and should not communicate with them by text message, personal email or social media.
 Full details of these guidelines are set out in the Staff Code of Conduct.
 Staff should ensure that all digital communications with pupils/parents/carers/fellow staff are on a professional level and conducted on school systems.

 Teaching staff should be aware that online safety issues are embedded in all aspects of the curriculum and other school activities and should ensure pupils understand and follow the Acceptable Use Agreement.
 Teaching staff should monitor and supervise online activity in lessons and extra-curricular activities and should be aware of online safety issues related to the use of digital devices.
 Pupils should be guided to sites checked as suitable for their use and if unsuitable material is found in Internet searches this should be reported immediately to the Computing Lead and/or ICT Manager.
 Teaching staff should ensure that they have pre-viewed sites used in the classroom or set for homework purposes.
-Where internet research is set for a pupil, teachers should always recommend suitable websites.
+Where internet research is set for a pupil, teachers should always recommend suitable websites and provide safe links.